OpenIPC/openipc.github.io/content/about.md

 ## Introduction

-**Open sources [firmware](/firmware) for devices based on HiSilicon HI35xx SoC’s**
+**Open source [firmware](/firmware) for IP cameras**

-The OpenIPC is a Linux operating system based on OpenWrt Project and targeting embedded devices.
+The OpenIPC is a Linux operating system based on OpenWrt/Buildroot projects and targeting IP cameras with chipsets from different vendors, starting with HiSilicon Hi35xx and XiongmaiTech XM5xx.

+Example of OpenWRT-based web management interface:

 ![OpenIPC interface](https://zftlab.org/images/2018020902.jpg)